ShadySeko/heig-vd-dai-course-java-ios-practical-content/README.md

 # Java IOs - Practical content template

-This repository contains the template to the practical content related to the Java IOs chapter.
+This repository contains the completed practical content part of the Java IOs chapter of the DAI course